 The camera will be automatically added to your smartphone when in LAN.
 Scan the QR code or enter the UID of the camera to access live stream when in WAN.

 Analog security cameras need to connect to the DVR to function.
-In other words, this type of security cameras cannot work standalone.
+In other words, this type of security camera cannot work standalone.

 Analog security cameras would be more challenging to install compared with the IP camera type, since the cameras need cables to get power, and also need to connect to the DVR with the coaxial wires.